 For infants and toddlers, the SOS Approach to Feeding also uses developmental strategies and social engagement with parents to help the baby eat and grow better.

 For Children 12 months and older: you and your child will have a Therapy Meal with your Food School teacher.
 Your child’s Feeding Therapist will chose and prepare foods, plates, bottles, cups, utensils etc. that will best help your child reach their eating goals.

 For Babies: you and your Therapist will feed your child together.
 The Therapist will help with any breast or bottle feeding concerns, as well as the introduction of spoon feeding and table foods.

 4-6 children (ages 18 months and older) have a Therapy Meal together in our kitchen while all of the parents and the Team psychologist watch from behind a one-way mirror.
 Parents participate directly during the beginning of the therapy session by helping guide their child through a sensory play routine.
 Once behind the one way mirror, Parents are taught about how to best help their child eat while observing the Feeding Therapists working with their child.

-The SOS Approach to Feeding program used at SOS Feeding Solutions at STAR Institute is a trans-disciplinary program for assessing and treating children with feeding and weight/growth difficulties.
+The SOS Approach to Feeding program used at The Feeding Clinic at STAR Institute is a trans-disciplinary program for assessing and treating children with feeding and weight/growth difficulties.
 The program uses principles and practices from multiple disciplines including psychology, pediatrics, occupational therapy, dietetics, and speech-language pathology.
 The approach combines sensory, motor, oral, behavioral/learning, medical, and nutritional factors and approaches in order to fully evaluate and manage children with feeding/growth problems.
 The approach is grounded philosophically in the stages and skills of feeding/eating found in typically developing children.